 - Never fry chicken on extremely high heat otherwise the chicken will not cook from inside.

-Chicken Pakora is a form of fried chicken so you can serve with any dip or sauce that you like.
+Chicken Pakora is a form of fried chicken so you can serve it with any dip or sauce that you like.
 Traditionally the recipe is served with yogurt mint chutney, green chutney, and Tamarind dip (Imli ki chutney).
 You can also serve with simple tomato ketchup if serving to kids.
 I love to have honey garlic sauce that makes a perfect taste.
 If you didn't try and give it a try.

 How to Store